Nov 12, 2024

 • A general loss of purchasing power

-Let’s take the concrete example of a restaurant for which the Géorisques diagnosis indicated no flood risk.
-Following a violent storm, the establishment found itself under 80 cm of water, causing significant damages that the owner had not anticipated.
+Take the concrete example of a restaurant for which the Géorisques diagnosis indicated no flood risk.
+Following a violent storm, the establishment found itself under 80 cm of water, causing considerable damage that the owner had not anticipated.

-This case perfectly illustrates the problem: the standard diagnosis was technically compliant with regulations but completely inadequate in the face of new climate realities.
+This case perfectly illustrates the problem: the standard diagnosis was technically compliant with regulations but completely inadequate in light of the new climatic realities.

-To address these challenges, the Climate Performance Diagnosis (DPC) developed by Tardigrade AI offers a comprehensive assessment of the climate vulnerability of a property.
+To meet these challenges, the Climate Performance Diagnosis (DPC) developed by Tardigrade AI offers a comprehensive assessment of the climatic vulnerability of a property.

-• Analyzing exposure to a dozen climate hazards, including rain floods
+• The analysis of exposure to a dozen climatic hazards, including rain flooding

-• Using a digital twin of the terrain incorporating surrounding constructions, soil types, and slopes
+• The use of a digital twin of the terrain incorporating surrounding buildings, soil types, and slopes

-• Making projections based on IPCC models to anticipate future risks up to 2050
+• Projections based on IPCC models to anticipate future risks up to 2050

-In the case of the previously mentioned restaurant, the DPC would have identified a rain flood risk with a 2% probability of experiencing a water height of 80 cm in the next 20 years.
+In the case of the restaurant mentioned earlier, the DPC would have identified a risk of rain flooding with a probability of 2% of experiencing a water height of 80 cm within the next 20 years.

-With precise information on actual risks, property owners and businesses can implement effective preventive measures:
+With precise information on the real risks, property owners and businesses can implement effective preventive measures:

 • Avoid storing important products or documents in exposed areas